A Complete Cleaning Checklist Template for your Vacation Rental

 - Devoir (iOS)

-We’ve also put together this list of eight cleaning apps for vacation rental businesses which will help you easily find experienced cleaning staff for your property.
+We’ve also put together this list of cleaning apps for vacation rental businesses which will help you easily find experienced cleaning staff for your property.

 Should you set a cleaning fee for your vacation rental?